angular-schule/website-articles/blog/2025-11-migrate-to-vitest/README.md

 #### 3. Adopt a custom `karma.conf.js` configuration

-Custom settings in `karma.conf.js` file are not migrated automatically.
+Custom settings from the file `karma.conf.js` are not migrated automatically.
 Check this file before deleting it, and transfer the relevant options manually.
 Many Karma options have Vitest equivalents that you can define in a `vitest.config.ts` and then include through `runnerConfig` in the `angular.json`.